 The Spot, Palmer’s Bar and the Black Hart are hanging on.
 But with winter approaching and nothing but crickets from Congress, the coming season might be the worst for local pubs since Prohibition.

-The number of confirmed cases is up 613 from Sunday’s count.
+The number of confirmed positives is up 1,189 from Tuesday’s count.

 The saliva tests are similar in accuracy to the more familiar nose-swab tests, but feature a less invasive sample collection procedure.